moapis/authenticator/cmd/server/README.md

 ## Migrations

-Run migrations for development on a local database `authenticator` with:
+From project root, run migrations for development on a local database `authenticator` with:

 ````
 cd migrations